Trevecca Nazarene Trojans: Varsity sports

+Men's basketball

 Trevecca's basketball team first made a trip to the NAIA National Tournament in 1987.
-The team defeated defending national champion Lipscomb College in the District 24 Tournament, then reached the Elite Eight in Kansas City at Kemper Arena.
+The team defeated defending national champion Lipscomb in the District 24 Tournament, then reached the Elite Eight in Kansas City at Kemper Arena.
 The team was led by head coach Frank Wilson.
-Trevecca point guard Avery Patton as an All-American and a member of the NAIA National Tournament team.
+Trevecca point guard Avery Patton was an All-American and a member of the NAIA National Tournament team.

-David Suddeth is the all-time leading scorer in Trevecca basketball history, he scored 3004 points on the way to earning All-American honors.
-Suddeth is one of a few college basketball (less than 40 at all NCAA or NAIA Divisions) athletes to score more than 3000 career points.
+David Suddeth is the all-time leading scorer in Trevecca basketball history, he scored 3,004 points on the way to earning All-American honors.
+Suddeth is one of a few college basketball (less than 40 at all NCAA or NAIA Divisions) athletes to score more than 3,000 career points.

+Kevin Carroll took over the Trojan program and in one season took a two win program and won 16 games, reaching the 2024 Great Midwest Athletic Conference tournament.
+In March 2025, Nathan Moran was promoted to head coach of the Men's basketball team.

+Women's basketball

 Trevecca's first four-time All-American is women's basketball star Jennifer Wilson, the daughter of former men's basketball coach Frank Wilson.
 Both Frank and Jennifer are in the Trevecca Hall of Fame, they were inducted together.

+Julie Van Beek led the restarted program to the NAIA National Championships in just three seasons and recruited a number of All-American's and Hall of Famers.
+Coach Van also ended up in the Trevecca Athletic Hall of Fame.

+Gary Van Atta, who played at Trevecca, took the program that Van Beek built, and led it to the 2008 NAIA National Championship Game.
+He ended up becoming the winningest coach in school history, helping the Trojans transition to NCAA Division II.

+Karen Booker, a Vanderbilt All-American and Hall of Famer, led the Trojans to the NCAA Regions in 2023 and in 2024.
+The former WNBA player took over the program and led it to 22 wins, with primarily a roster that had won just five games the year before.
+In spring 2025 Booker announced she would not return for the 2025-26 season.
+Doug Novak was hired to replace her.